Bike tour in the coffee triangle

 Angeles al Llamado

 While I was still thinking what to do, my Colombian travel companion started Googling fanatically.
-She found on Angeles al Llamado on Facebook, a medical team that does house calls from Pereira.
+She found Angeles al Llamado on Facebook, a medical team that does house calls from Pereira.
 Pereira is not far from Santa Rosa de Cabal, where we would be going that morning.
 She arranged that the Angeles would go to our hotel in Santa Rosa de Cabal for a consultation.

 After giving us our expected arrival time and address, we were able to have a breakfast, check out of the hotel and travel to Santa Rosa de Cabal.
 When we arrived at the hotel, there was an ambulance with flashing lights in front of the gate!